atomic-penguin/chef-fundamentals/slides/introduction/01_slide.md

 JSON and the server has a RESTful API accessed over HTTP(S).

-Cookbooks can extend Chef with new libraries, including new resources and helpers to interact with 3rd party services.
+Cookbooks can extend Chef with new libraries, including new resources and helpers to interact with third party services.

 Chef's included tools have plugin systems you can use to extend them.